alicehillier/life-for-lydia/README.md

     Solution: I updated the instructions paragraph in the introduction function, providing more clarity and a better user experience.

+### **Unresolved Issues and Bugs**

+1. Issue: The typewriter effect I had in place for the story could easily be interrupted by user input.
+While I could pause user input while the text was printing to the console, this would result in all user inputs being queued.
+This also means that if the user entered a valid answer before reading the question, they would immediately be directed to the next step in the story once the text was finished printing.
+This would dramatically affect the user's experience and may cause confusion.

+    Solution: After a lengthy attempt to find a resolution, I decided to remove the typewriter effect as its negative impact on user experience outweighed the pleasant aesthetics.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)

 ## **Deployment**